MathysDaniel/Morphological_Pattern_Discovery/Our_Work/README.md

-# 🎶 Polygondwanaland — Pattern Detection and Polymetric Analysis
+# 🎶 Polygondwanaland — Pattern Detection and Polymeter Analysis

 ## 🔍 What This Project Does

-- Detects repetitive patterns in a MIDI dataset using an original morphological approch
+- Detects repetitive patterns at regular time intervals in a MIDI dataset using an original morphological approch
-- Analyze them and interpretate the evolution of the time signatures evolution of given pieces of music
+- Analyze them and provide informations about the evolution of the time signatures evolution of given pieces of music
-- Provide visualization tools to observe those structures and make the musicologic interpretation easier
+- Provide visualization tools to observe those structures

 ---

-This repository contains all the code developed for the **musical pattern and polymetric analysis** of *Polygondwanaland* by **King Gizzard & the Lizard Wizard**.
+This repository contains all the code developed for the **musical pattern and polymetrer analysis** of *Polygondwanaland* by **King Gizzard & the Lizard Wizard**.

-It also includes a set of **original tools** for:
-- 📊 **Statistical analysis** of musical datasets
-- 🎼 **Visualization** of the internal structure and rhythmic patterns of a musical piece
+It also includes a set of **original visualizations** of the internal rhythmic structure of a musical piece.

 ---